zachleat/zachleat.com/web/_posts/2018-04-05-the-compromise.md

 ---
-title: '“The Compromise”—a Modern but Compatible Font Loading Strategy'
+title: “The Compromise”—a Modern but Compatible Font Loading Strategy
 permalink: /the-compromise/
 tags:
   - font-loading